ieee-vgtc/ieeevis.org/content/supporters.md

 Whether you are recruiting new talent or showcasing key products and services, VIS 2024 is where the international computing and applications community convenes – providing an opportunity to highlight what your company has to offer and reach decision-makers with real buying power.

 VIS 2024 will be the year’s premier forum for advances in theory, methods, applications of data visualization, and visual analytics.
 The conference will convene an international community of researchers and practitioners from universities, government, and industry to exchange recent findings on the design and use of visualization tools.
-This year, for the first time, the conference is hosted in Australia, in Melbourne.

 Through a six-day program of workshops and tutorials, exposition, panels, posters, keynotes, and research presentations!
 The conference convenes a global community of over 1000 researchers, students, and practitioners from universities, government, and industry with broad backgrounds in computing, design, mathematics, science, and more.
 An active recruitment venue for skilled candidates and potential research collaborations, VIS 2024 is where top university graduates and researchers gather.
 Support this community, and make your presence known at IEEE VIS 2024.